uab-cgds-worthey/quac/README.md

     git@gitlab.rc.uab.edu:center-for-computational-genomics-and-data-science/sciops/pipelines/quac.git
 ```

-Note that this repository uses git submodules, which gets automatically pulled when cloning using above command.
-Simply
-downloading this repository from GitLab, instead of cloning, may not fetch the submodules included.
+Note that downloading this repository from GitLab, instead of cloning, may not fetch the submodules included.

 ## Environment Setup